tecnobabble/vulnfeed_2_tenb/README.md

 pip3 install feedparser pyTenable python-decouple requests
 ```

-Setup your local .env file with the appropriate tenable.sc attributes.
+Setup your local .env file with the appropriate tenable.sc attributes (replace the attributes below with the ones specific to your environment).

 ```bash
 SC_ADDRESS=10.0.0.102